It’s like Magic, But actually Science.

 Quercetin is a flavonoid with positive effects on the immune response and inflammation.
 Flavonoids, such as quercetin, have potent antioxidant capabilities and scavenge free radicals to protect gut cells.
 Quercetin halts the inflammatory process regulated by neutrophils (a type of white blood cell).
 This prevents the release of pro-inflammatory histamine and leukotrienes and minimizes allergic and gut symptoms.

 MSM is a sulfur-containing compound that provides biologically active sulfur, a critical mineral involved in a wide range of body functions.
-Because it facilitates normal cellular activity and a healthy immune response, MSM is a potent inflammatory.
+Because it facilitates normal cellular activity and a healthy immune response, MSM is a potent anti-inflammatory.
 MSM has been shown to decrease joint pain, and to improve stiffness and physical functioning of the joints.

 Glucosamine Sulfate (from shrimp exoskeletons)